SAP Articles

 - Quality Management (QM)

-- Advanced ATP, Inventory Management
+- Advanced Available-to-Promise and Inventory Management

-- Batch Management, Traceability
+- Batch Management and Traceability

 - Embedded Analytics (real-time KPIs)